ataraxao/drex/Cooperative_Wealth_Agreement.md

 ### 4.7 No Recourse Outside the Vehicle Account
 All allocations and entitlements in this Agreement are payable solely from assets actually held in the Vehicle Account (or from sale proceeds of Joint Assets purchased with Vehicle Account funds).
 Neither Party has any recourse against the other Party’s separate property for any claimed entitlement under this Agreement.

+Notwithstanding the foregoing, **Section 6.3** permits narrow restitution remedies outside the Vehicle Account for intentional dissipation not prevented by the controls.

 ---